This is Not a Sequel: Chapter 2

 She went to the sink and washed her hands too long.
 Too hard.
 Until the skin felt thin.

 Her eyes went to the living room.
+The hallway.
+The bedroom door.

-Her phone buzzed again.
+The phone buzzed again.

 Slack.
 Of course.

-Her name glowed at the top of the thread.
+The screen lit her face the same ugly way it lit Ryder’s.
+Her name at the top of the thread.
 Her profile photo.
 Her little professional smile.
-Her hair neat.
-Her eyes bright.
+Hair neat.
+Eyes bright.
+A version of her that always looked fine.

 Hey, are you up?
 Need you to take a quick look at something.

-Somewhere down the hall, in the bedroom, wood creaked.
+Down the hall, in the bedroom, wood creaked.

-Then, a softer sound.
+Then a softer sound.
 A faint tap-tap.
 Nails on wood.

 Then she walked toward the bedroom.
 Barefoot.